immanishbainsla/immanishbainsla/README.md

 <br/>
 <br/>

-- 👨🏽‍💻 I’m currently working on Django, Bootstrap, JQuery and Data Structures
+- 👨🏽‍💻 I’m currently working on Django, Bootstrap, JQuery and Data Structures.
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS.
 - 👯 I’m looking to collaborate on Django and React based projects.
 - 🤝 Open for collaborations in Web Development.
 - 💬 Talk me about Web, meme and other science stuff.